clarknado/frontend-nanodegree-neighborhood-map/README.md

 # Neighborhood Map P5 Front-end Nanodegree

+## Instructions to Run

+To install dependencies, [Node.js](https://docs.npmjs.com/getting-started/installing-node), [Bower](http://bower.io/#install-bower), and [Python](https://www.python.org/downloads/) are required.
+Instructions on installing these can be found by following the links.

+To install the dependencies, run:
+`pip install -t lib -r requirements.txt`.
+`npm install bower`.
+`bower install`.

+A sample configuration file is supplied.
+This must be modified to include credentials obtained from the following APIs:

 ## Project Overview

 You will develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
 You will then add additional functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.